Is a boudoir photoshoot ok for Christian women?

 If you are thinking about doing a boudoir photoshoot and you have questions of any kind, I would LOVE to chat with you (contact info below).

-• Our 100% female staff will be with you every step of the way.
+• Our studio is staffed 100% by women, so you are supported every step of the way.

 If you want to dig a little deeper on the topic of boudoir and faith, here are some more of my thoughts.